innolitics/rdm/README.md

 `pip install rdm`

-or, if you need svg support:
+or, if you need svg and github support:

-`pip install rdm[svg]`
+`pip install rdm[svg,github]`

 ## References

-References to IEC62304:2006 are indicate in square brackets throughout the RDM documentation.
-For example, [5.1.9] refers to section 5.1.9 of the IEC62304:2006 standard.
+References to regulatory documents are made in double square brackets throughout the RDM documentation.
+For example, [[62304:5.1.9]] refers to section 5.1.9 of the IEC62304:2006 standard.

-Words in italics refer to technical terms from IEC62304 (in the standard, these terms are written in small caps, but we think small caps are distracting, so we used italics instead).

 ## Medical Devices with vs. without Hardware Components